skynetapp/toneAnalyzer/README.md

 Modules | BluemixToneAnalyzer | Tone Analyzer Controller, Tone Analyzer Action, Tone Analyzer MySql, Tone Analyzer View, Tone Analyzer API Call, Tone Analyzer DB Mongo|
 Views | BluemixToneAnalyzer | header.tpl, footer.tpl(Common files), masterList.tpl,detailList.tpl|

+#### Architecture

+1. Read data from MySQL Table where ToneAnalyzerStatus='' and ToneAnalyzer=0 (Table name - BlueMixAlmEntityExtractReq)
+2. Invoke Watson by calling Entity API and get response from API.
+4. The response is processed and updated in Parent Table (master_tone_analyzer_request) and the corresponsing children and stored in child table name (children_tone_analyzer_request).
+5. The raw response from Watson is also stored in MongoDB (lytepole) as raw JSON file.

 #### Code Flows as follows:
    * To insert or get data from DB code flows.. index.php -> Controller -> Action -> MySql.
    * To view the data code flows.. index.php -> Controller -> View.